 About CRC Errors

 A CRC error indicates that some data in your Zip file (.zip or .zipx) is damaged.
 CRC stands for cyclic redundancy check.
-It is a calculation made from all the data in a file to insure accuracy in transmission.
+It is a calculation made from all the data in a file to insure accuracy.
 When you add a file to a Zip file, WinZip calculates a CRC value for the file and saves the value in the Zip file.
 When you later extract the file from the Zip file, WinZip calculates the CRC of the extracted file and compares it to the value stored when the file was zipped.
 If these two CRC values do not match, the file that was extracted does not match the original file, and WinZip will display a CRC Error message.

 When the data in a Zip file is damaged, it may not be possible to extract all of the files from the Zip file correctly.
 Damaged data can affect the entire Zip file, multiple files, or just one file.